Social commerce surges as 1 in 3 young people now shop on social media every week

 Consumers also want reassurance about the security of these platforms before fully embracing social commerce.
 28% say they would be motivated to buy via social media if it was more secure.

-Meanwhile, there is a reticence over social commerce from some major brands, especially when it comes to the live shopping element.
+As well as consumers, there is a reticence over social commerce from some major US brands, especially when it comes to the live shopping element.
 According to Marketplace Pulse, the relatively niche Goli Nutrition is by far and away the biggest seller on TikTok Shop, bringing in over $7 million per month.

 Simply put, there are inherent risks with live content, from which the biggest players have generally so far shied away.
 For brands with highly established customer bases, there might also be a reluctance to hand over a cut of revenue to social platforms.